 Dedicated to Torah...

-The primary focus of the Limudei Kodesh curriculum is to develop the skills and ability necessary for independent learning, including Gemara, Rashi, Tosafot and Meforshim.
-Basic familiarity with all areas of Torah including Halacha and Hashkafa are emphasized.
+The primary focus of the Limudei Kodesh curriculum is to develop the skills and ability necessary for independent learning of Gemara, Rashi, Tosafos and Meforshim.
+In addition, proficiency in all areas of Torah including Halacha, Mussar and Hashkafa are emphasized.

-Halacha is the cornerstone of our daily lives.
-This being the case it is an integral part of our curriculum.
-The primary text which is used is the Shulchan Aruch - Orach Chaim with the Mishna Berura.
-Students are not only trained to master the piskei halacha of both Ashkenaz and Sephardic customs, but also to acquire the skills necessary to be able to read, study, understand and apply their knowledge to real life settings and common occurrences.
+Halacha is the cornerstone of our daily lives and it is an integral part of our curriculum.
+A CCLA bochur will learn a great amount of Mishna Berura over his four years in the Yeshiva.
+Additionally, students are not only trained to master the piskei halacha of both Ashkenazi and Sephardic Minhagim, but also to acquire the skills necessary to be able to understand and apply their knowledge to real life settings and common occurrences.